Dana Loesch: Career

 In December 2012, after the death of founder Andrew Breitbart earlier in the year, Loesch sued the parent company of her former employer, Breitbart LLC.
 Loesch claimed in court documents that owner and operator Breitbart LLC bound her to "what amounts to indentured servitude in limbo" after she said she was forced to terminate her contract as the result of a hostile working environment.
 She reached a non-monetary settlement with Breitbart in 2013.

+In 2013, Loesch hosted the Conservative Political Action Conference (CPAC).

 In May 2013, after a series of public comments back and forth between Loesch and Piers Morgan on Twitter regarding the murder of British soldier Lee Rigby, Morgan vowed to ban Loesch from his show, Piers Morgan Live.
 Loesch returned to the show in January 2014 after their producers, who were friends, arranged for Loesch and Morgan to work out their differences amicably.

-On January 10, 2014, Loesch debuted her new daily TV Show, Dana, on Glenn Beck's TheBlaze TV.
+On January 10, 2014, Loesch debuted her daily TV show, Dana, on Glenn Beck's TheBlaze TV.
 The show featured regulars such as author Benjamin Howe, and writer Brandon Morse.
 Loesch left in November 2017.
 In 2016, KFTK-FM in St. Louis, her original radio station, dropped her show.
 The show was picked up by WSDZ shortly thereafter.

 During the 2016 Republican presidential primary, she endorsed the Ted Cruz campaign while disparaging the candidacy of Donald J. Trump.
-However, according to The Atlantic, since Trump's election Loesch has become one of the Trump presidency's most visible "passionate defenders".
+However, according to The Atlantic, since Trump's election Loesch became one of the Trump presidency's most visible "passionate defenders".

 In 2016, Loesch labelled the mainstream media as "the rat bastards of the Earth.
 They are the boil on the backside of American politics ...
 I'm happy frankly to see them curb stomped."
 When the videos resurfaced after a mass shooting at the Capital Gazette newsroom in Annapolis, Maryland in 2018, Loesch said she had meant she wanted some news stories to be curb-stomped and was not encouraging violence against journalists.